TiraO/ouicards/quizzes/javascript-syntax-quiz.md

 >
 2

+** explanation: **

-- the passed-in object's attribute is changed
+1. the passed-in object's attribute is changed
-- text is printed to the console.
+2.  text is printed to the console.

 ------------------------------------------------------
 What is the value of `monster` after this statement runs?